mbercas/psp_cz/README.md

 # psp.cz steno downloader
-A Python web crawler to download the steno-types of the Czech parliament
+A Python web crawler to download the steno-types of the Czech parliament and some tools to organize the data

 ## Download stenos
-Currently requires manual configuration of the output directory and start web-page

-   WARNING: I have tried to limit the number of access to the web page
-            but nevertheless this project may be accessing the web page very often, please do not overuse.

-Future improvements planned is to limit the access rate to the page.
+A Python web crawler that gets all the steno protocols from a given parlamentary season and stores them as text files with the corresponding metadata.

 ### Requirements
  - python3        // tested with 3.6